vectordotdev/timber-ruby/README.md

 ## Overview

 [Timber](https://timber.io) is a different approach to logging.
-It's the first logging platform to integrate directly with your application.
-Instead of parsing, Timber extends the standard Ruby `Logger`, capturing context and metadata you couldn't otherwise.
-It automatically transforms your messy raw text logs into incredibly useful structured events with context.
-Fundamentally changing the way you use your logs and gain application insight.
+Instead of parsing, which relies on unreadable, unpredictable, hard to use text logs, Timber integrates directly with your application, producing rich structured events containing metadata and context you couldn't capture otherwise.
+It fundamentally changes the way you use your logs.

 1. [**Easy setup** - `mix timber.install`](#installation)
 2. [**Seamlessly integrates with popular libraries and frameworks**](#jibber-jabber)